What Is an IRA? Traditional vs. Roth Accounts

 You can open a traditional IRA if you (or your spouse, in the case of filing a joint return) received taxable compensation during the year and you aren’t age 70 1/2 by the end of the year.
 You can have a traditional IRA even if you have another retirement plan, like a 401(k).
 If both spouses have compensation, each person can open an IRA, but you can’t have the same IRA.

 No matter what your age is, you can open a Roth IRA.
-In fact, you can open one for your child if you wanted to.
+In fact, you can open one for your child.
 But there are certain rules about who can contribute and how much depending on your income and filing status.
 To see if you can contribute to a Roth IRA, check the IRS Roth contribution rules.

 What Are the IRA Contribution Limits?
 When Can I Contribute?

-For 2019, if you’re under the age of 50, you can contribute up to $6,000.
-However, if you’re at or above the age of 50, you’re allowed to contribute up to $7,000.
+For 2022, if you’re under the age of 50, you can contribute up to $6,000.
+However, if you’re 50 or older, you’re allowed to contribute up to $7,000.
 This is so you can “catch up” if you didn’t contribute enough for retirement in the years before.
 If you contribute more than the maximum amount, the excess contribution is taxed at 6% for every year it remains in the account.
 To avoid the tax, all you have to do is withdraw the excess money (and any earned income from it) before your tax return is due.

 When Do I Have to Take Required Minimum Distributions?

-A required minimum distribution (RMD) is the amount you have to withdraw from your IRA.
+A required minimum distribution (RMD) is the amount you withdraw from your IRA.
 For a traditional IRA, this applies once you are 70 1/2.
 Once you turn 70 1/2, you have to take your first distribution by April 1 of the following year.
-For example, you turn 70 1/2 on August 1, 2019.
-You must withdraw your first distribution by April 1, 2020.
+For example, you turn 70 1/2 on August 1, 2022.
+You must withdraw your first distribution by April 1, 2023.
 This applies to only your first RMD.
-After this, you have to take your distribution before the end of the year (i.e., December 31, 2020).
+After this, you have to take your distribution before the end of the year.

 One of the benefits of a Roth IRA is that there is no RMD.
 The only time there is a requirement to withdraw funds is after the death of the account holder.
 Traditional IRA rules are then applied to the account and treated like the account holder died before their required distribution date.

-Although Roth IRAs have no RMDs, distributions must be qualified in order to receive the tax-free benefit talked about earlier.
+Although Roth IRAs have no RMDs, distributions must be qualified to receive the tax-free benefit talked about earlier.
 This includes if the distribution is made…

 - After the five-year period starting from the first taxable year a contribution was made